guybuys/rpi_pico_bno055_logger/README.md

-# Raspberry Pi Pico with BNO055 in Python
+# Raspberry Pi Pico with the Adafruit BNO055 module in MicroPython

 This project logs **IMU** data from a **BNO055** on a **Rpi Pico**.